ondrej-kvasnovsky/mongodb-oplog-demo/README.md

-# MongoDB Watch (Change Stream) Demo
+# MongoDB Oplog Demo

-Connects to MongoDB collection and creates [change stream](https://docs.mongodb.com/manual/changeStreams/).
+Connects to MongoDB collection and reads oplog (operation logs) collection.
-Is able to resume using last change stream ID object.
+Is able to resume using the latest timestamp.

 ## Requirements

 * nodejs
 * npm
-* mongodb 3.6 and higher
+* mongodb

 ## MongoDB ReplicaSet